Suffolk pushes $390M in spending for sewer expansion

 Nearly 75 percent of homes in Suffolk County — about 360,000 residences — are not connected to sewers and instead rely on cesspools and septic tanks to dispose of their waste.

-Plans to expand sewers stalled in the 1970s after the Southwest Sewer District became mired in cost overruns and scandals.
+Plans to expand sewers stalled in the 1970s after the Southwest Sewer District became plagued by cost overruns, mismanagement and corruption.
 Then in the 1980s, the federal government largely stopped funding sewer infrastructure.

-The projects in Islip, Babylon and Brookhaven towns being considered now have been on the books for years.
-But without the federal and state grants, the costs had been deemed too high for homeowners pay themselves.
+The projects in Islip, Babylon and Brookhaven towns being advanced now have been on the drawing boards for years.
+But without the federal and state grants, officials deemed the costs too high for homeowners to pay themselves.

-The proposed projects will use "low-pressure sewer systems," that include pumps in front of each house.
-That method of sewering is cheaper and causes less construction disruption, county officials said.
+The proposed projects will use “low-pressure sewer systems,” that include pumps buried in front of each house.
+That method is cheaper and causes less construction disruption, county officials said.

-“It’s an opportunity we can’t miss out on," Legis.
-Rudy Sunderman (R-Shirley) said.
-"I can’t tell you how exciting it is to have a chance to enhance [the] quality of life and environment in our community."
+“It’s an opportunity we can’t miss out on,” said Suffolk County Legis.
+Rudy Sunderman (R-Shirley).
+“I can’t tell you how exciting it is to have a chance to enhance [the] quality of life and environment in our community.”

-Civic group leaders near the site of the planned wastewater treatment plant in Mastic and Shirley said they opposed the sewer project because they won't be able to connect to the plant, despite living near it.
-They also said the project would boost commercial development along Montauk Highway, rather than sewer homes that are polluting the Forge River.
+But some civic leaders oppose the planned wastewater treatment plant in Mastic and Shirley because it would be located too near their homes.
+They also say the project wouldn’t connect enough homes near the Forge River to sewers.

 “It’s more about expanding and intensifying the commercial use along Montauk Highway than it is remedying the Forge River nitrogen problem,” said Raymond Keenan, president of the Manor Park Civic Association.